UQ-BIOL3014/Practical1/README.rst

 Your web browser should load up a shiny new IPython Notebook session. **Close it for now.**

-This practical also uses the uqseqlib_ Python library, a purpose built set of python modules for UQ Bioinformatics courses.
+This practical also uses the uqseqlib_ Python library, a purpose built set of Python modules for UQ Bioinformatics courses.
 You will need to install uqseqlib.
 In the *terminal application*, execute the following command::

     pip install --user git+https://github.com/UQ-BIOL3014/uqbinfpy.git